Pirates of the Caribbean: The Price of Freedom: Background

-When an editor working for Disney was seeking an author to write a novel dealing with the backstory of Captain Jack Sparrow, a major character from the Pirates of the Caribbean franchise, they contacted Crispin's agent and contracted her to write the book after reading The Han Solo Trilogy, which focused on Han Solo's backstory.
+When an editor working for Disney was seeking an author to write a novel dealing with the backstory of Captain Jack Sparrow, a major character from the Pirates of the Caribbean franchise, they contacted A.C.
+Crispin's agent and contracted her to write the book after reading The Han Solo Trilogy, which focused on Han Solo's backstory.
 According to Crispin herself, it took her three years to write and she did a lot of research on the historical period and the nautical stuff.
-She was also given the script for At World's End before the film released, but my book was finished before the script for On Stranger Tides was written.
-The instructions for A. C. Crispin in writing Pirates of the Caribbean: The Price of Freedom were to "stick to historical fact, unless it conflicts with established Pirates of the Caribbean continuity."
+She was also given the script for At World's End before the film released, but the book was finished before the script for On Stranger Tides was written.
+The instructions for Crispin in writing The Price of Freedom were to "stick to historical fact, unless it conflicts with established Pirates of the Caribbean continuity."
 Crispin made a faithful effort to do this, having done plenty of research, with Under the Black Flag by David Cordingly being one of the four pirate-related books she found herself using the most consistently.
 When releasing the fifth excerpt of her book, Crispin spoke of how she was privileged to write the scene where Han first beheld—and fell for—the Millennium Falcon in The Han Solo Trilogy.
 She assured fans it was every bit as thrilling to write the scene with Jack Sparrow and the Wicked Wench.
 The Price of Freedom was published on May 17, 2011.